solomspd/application-specific-riscv-research/README.md

 ### compile verilog code
 Download icarus verilog
 ```
+# Debian
 $ sudo apt install iverilog

+# Arch
+$ sudo pacman -S iverilog
 ```
-Compile verilog code using list of all `.v` files as found under `icarus_ref.txt`. (make sure file names are in order of encapsulation/dependency. this is why we can use `*.v` to compile)
+Compile verilog code using list of all `.v` files as found under `icarus_ref.txt`. (make sure file names are in order of encapsulation/dependency. this is why we cannot use `*.v` to compile)
 ```
 # don't forget to cd to ./src/riscv CPU
 $ iverilog -o ricv -c icarus_ref.txt